apiaxle/website/_posts/2011-11-26-provisioning-via-the-command-line.md

 ---
 layout: docs
-title: "Provisioning via the command line"
+title: Provisioning a new API
 description: "How setup APIs and keys via the command line."
 ---

-# Provisioning a new API

 Have a look at the options you can assign to an API by running this
 command: